GambitBSM/gambit_light_1.0/README.md

   - Safe shutdown and resuming of aborted runs
   - Run configuration via a simple YAML file

 GAMBIT-light is a spin-off project from **GAMBIT** (the Global And Modular BSM Inference Tool), https://gambitbsm.org/, a software tool for large-scale statistical fits in particle physics and astrophysics.

-Citation(s)
---

-Please cite the following GAMBIT papers if you use GAMBIT-light:

- - GAMBIT Collaboration: P. Athron, et al., **GAMBIT**: The Global and Modular Beyond-the-Standard-Model Inference Tool, Eur.
-Phys.
-J. C 77 (2017) 784, arXiv:1705.07908
- - GAMBIT Scanner Workgroup: G. D. Martinez, et al., Comparison of statistical sampling methods with **ScannerBit**, the GAMBIT scanning module, Eur.
-Phys.
-J. C 77 (2017) 761, arXiv:1705.07959

-GAMBIT-light contains interfaces to several external codes, in particular optimisation or sampling tools.
-Please cite as appropriate when you use those codes.
+If you use GAMBIT-light, please cite the papers listed in the Citation section below.

-Supported Compilers and Library Dependencies
+Supported compilers and library dependencies
 --

 GAMBIT-light is built using the CMake system.
 The following libraries and packages must be installed prior to configuration: